transentis/bptk_py/README.md

 Now you have a functioning version of jupyter lab and can start working interactively using jupyter notebooks.
 Just type ``jupyter lab`` in the terminal to get started.

+In order to keep your system clean, you may want to use a [virtual environment](https://docs.python-guide.org/dev/virtualenvs/) instead of installing Python system-wide.

+### Setup a virtual environment

-In order to keep your system clean, you may want to use a [virtual environment](https://docs.python-guide.org/dev/virtualenvs/) instead, a local copy of your Python distribution that stores all packages required and does not interfere with your system's packages.
+Virtual environemnts install a local copy of your Python distribution that stores all packages required and does not interfere with your system's packages.

 Following steps are required to set up the venv and and install BPTK_Py into it:

 ```
 pip install virtualenv
 virtualenv bptk_test